nitayalon/nitayalon.github.io/_publications/mind_your_theory.md

 citation: 'Wagner, Alon, Barnby and Abend.
 (2024). &quot;Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning&quot; <i>ArXiv</i>'
 ---

-This work delves into the evaluation of Theory of Mind (ToM) capabilities in Large Language Models (LLMs).
-Drawing from cognitive science, the authors propose that ToM involves two critical steps:
+This work criticize the current methods for evaluation of Theory of Mind (ToM) capabilities in Large Language Models (LLMs).
+Drawing from cognitive science, we propose that ToM involves two critical steps:

 * Determining When to Invoke ToM: This step involves recognizing the necessity to apply ToM and deciding the appropriate Depth of Mentalizing (DoM), which refers to the level of recursive thinking required for a given task.